IELTS Essay Topics with sample answer.

 Model Answer 1: [Opinion: The advantages of this situation outweigh the disadvantages.]

 One advantage of having a large population of young adults is the potential for economic growth.
-Young adults are typically more productive and innovative, and they are more likely to start businesses that can contribute to economic growth.
+Young adults are typically more productive and innovative and are more likely to start businesses that can contribute to economic growth.
 Additionally, a large pool of young workers can help offset the financial burden of providing healthcare and pensions for an ageing population.
 For example, countries like India and China have a significant young population, which has contributed to their rapid economic growth in recent years.

-On the other hand, a high population of young adults can also have negative consequences.
+A high population of young adults can also have negative consequences.
 One of the main disadvantages is the potential for high unemployment rates, particularly if there is not enough demand for labour.
 This can lead to social unrest and political instability.
 Additionally, a young population can also lead to a lack of experienced workers, which can create skill shortages in certain industries, such as healthcare and education.

 Despite the potential disadvantages, I believe that the advantages of having a relatively large number of young adults in a population outweigh the disadvantages.
 The economic benefits of a young population are too significant to ignore, particularly in developing countries that are trying to achieve rapid economic growth.